shreyasve/Base4_W2/README.md

 # Your Personal Carbon Calculator

-It is a web application to track and reduce an individual's carbon footprint by collecting basic consumption information.
-It includes an AI-enabled telegram chatbot and a login page.
+A web application to track and reduce individual carbon footprints by collecting user consumption data.
+Integrated an AI-enabled Telegram chatbot, powered by the OpenAI API, to provide personalized recommendations and real-time guidance for reducing carbon emissions.